ND student Rachel Peterson shares her research, perspectives on infertility and how natural medicine can help.

-NUNM students have many opportunities to explore topics, research and areas of practice that interest them.
+Students at the National University of Natural Medicine in Portland, Oregon, have many opportunities to explore topics, research and areas of practice that interest them.
 From broad elective choices to research study participation and self study, our students choose the doctor they want to become.
-Here, Rachel Peterson, naturopathic doctoral student, shares her research and perspectives on boosting fertility using natural medicine.
+Here, Rachel Peterson, a student in our Doctor of Naturopathic Medicine program, shares her research and perspectives on boosting fertility using natural medicine.

 Whether you’re planning to conceive in 15 years or hoping for a baby any day now, it is important to consider your fertility and hormonal health.
 The sad reality is that infertility is a nationwide epidemic today, and even when you feel like you’re ready for a baby, your body might not be.[1]
 To put it in perspective, the Center for Disease Control and Prevention states that 12.1% of women between the ages of 15 and 44 struggle with infertility, affecting over 7 million American women.[1]
 It is crucial to prime your body, mind, and spirit for easeful conception and pregnancy.
 As an added bonus, the essence of fertility is hormonal balance, so establishing a strong foundation early-on incites a lifetime of benefits (clear skin, regular periods, and a healthy libido).
 Essentially, a healthy lifestyle now may save a world of difficulty later on.